OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-43.md

 And the glory of the Lord entered the temple through the gate facing east.

 ## Ezekiel 43:5
-The Spirit lifted me up and brought me into the inner court, and behold, the glory of the Lord filled the temple.
+The Spirit carried me into the inner court, and behold, the glory of the Lord filled the temple.

 ## Ezekiel 43:6
 Then I heard someone speaking to me from inside the temple, while the man was standing beside me.